The Mandrake (band)

 The Mandrake is a death metal band who were signed to Crash Music but now describe themselves as looking for a new label, and they are releasing their next EP independently.
 They have released one demo and one studio album.

 The Mandrake is, according to their record label, an example of an American band with a lot of Scandinavian influences from the likes of Age of Ruin, Opeth and At the Gates; Scandinavia having dominated the black and death metal scene throughout the 1990s.
 The band achieved early success, garnering favorable reviews even in the demo stage.
 Slight touches of black metal are often present in some of their work.
 While at the demo stage, they opened for international bands including Six Feet Under, Fear Factory and Behemoth.

 History

-The Mandrake was founded in early 2001 by their guitarist, Ron, and they released their first demo, Dying Sentiment, later that year.
-Their second album, The Burning Horizon at the End of Dawn, was released on Crash Music.
-The album was released in 2004 worldwide and was subject to more widespread reviews.
-The band started a large tour on April 7, 2008.
+The Mandrake was founded in early 2001 by their guitarist, Ron Carillo, and they released their first demo, Dying Sentiment, later that year.
+Their debut studio album, The Burning Horizon at the End of Dawn, was released through Crash Music on August 24, 2004.
+The band would self-release the EP Dreaming Dead in 2006 before returning to Crash Music, who released the band's second studio album, Black Prophecy, in 2009.